hirosystems/docs/docs/clarinet/feature-guides/chainhooks.md

 ## Overview

 Chainhooks are a powerful feature that enables you to automatically trigger an action based upon a predicate event occurring.
-Adhering to an event-based architecture, chainhooks allow you to pre-determin an underlying set of events that, when triggered, set into motion a logical series of follow-on steps and actions to address the specific event that was triggered.
+Adhering to an event-based architecture, chainhooks allow you to pre-determine an underlying set of events that, when triggered, set into motion a logical series of follow-on steps and actions to address the specific event that was triggered.

 ## Design

 Chainhooks were designed with a very specific set of requirements and limitations to make them easy to work with in a development environment.
-These constraints include:
+These constraints include portability and performance.

 - portability and performance